Summit Series: Preparation

 Along with coaching, Harry Sinden was given the task of selecting Team Canada, which would be the first true "team" composed of NHL all-stars.
 When Sinden announced the list of 35 Canadian players on July 12, one of the conditions of playing was revealed: players would have to have a signed NHL contract by August 13.
 His list of players included Bobby Hull, who by that time had already signed with the rival World Hockey Association (WHA) league.
 Three other players Sinden named—Gerry Cheevers, Derek Sanderson and J. C. Tremblay—had not yet signed with the WHA, but would do so and become ineligible.
 The condition had been negotiated between the NHL and Hockey Canada, and the NHL would not relent.
 The condition was widely criticized, including by the NHL's own Harold Ballard, the Toronto Maple Leafs owner and a harsh opponent of the WHA.
 Ballard felt that the series was the "unofficial world series of hockey and we want to win".
 Phil Reimer, a governor of Hockey Canada, resigned over the matter.
 Prime Minister Pierre Trudeau made a personal appeal, but Doug Fisher, chairman of Hockey Canada, refused to re-open the agreement between the NHL and Hockey Canada.

 Prior to training camp, there were several changes in the roster.
 Jacques Laperrière withdrew and Guy Lapointe was selected as his replacement.
 Dennis Hull, brother of Bobby, considered turning down his invitation, but accepted because Bobby wished him to.
 Cheevers was replaced by his Boston teammate Eddie Johnston.
 Stan Mikita replaced Sanderson.
 Rick Martin replaced Bobby Hull.
 Bobby Orr, who had been selected although he was injured, remained with the team during the series and practiced with them, but did not play in any games.

 Team Canada assembled in Toronto and started training camp on August 13.
-Sinden named four co-captains: Esposito, Mikita, Frank Mahovlich and Jean Ratelle.
+Sinden named four alternate captains: Esposito, Mikita, Frank Mahovlich and Jean Ratelle.
 The team trained for three weeks in Toronto and arrived in Montreal on August 31 for the first game.
 The team held a practice on September 1 at the Montreal Forum.
 The unheralded line of Bobby Clarke, Ron Ellis and Paul Henderson impressed in camp, enough to earn a place in the starting lineup for game one.